lnxchk/chefdk-fundamentals/scene_05.md

 -

 A simple solution would be to rename the setup recipe to the default recipe.
-However, a better practice would instead leave our recipes as they are and instead have the default recipe include our setup recipe using `include_recipe`.
+However, a better practice would instead leave our recipes as they are and have the default recipe include our setup recipe using a method called `include_recipe`.

 This allows us to maintain all the current setup instructions within its own recipe file.
 Useful when we start to develop new recipes, say for different platforms or system types.